mattermost/mattermost-handbook/operations/research-and-development/product/development-process/user-interface-text-guidelines.md

 ### Guidelines for punctuation

-**Titles**
+**Headings**

+These are H1 headings such as the title of a modal.
 Titles shouldn't have periods unless the headline is more than one sentence.
+Titles also shouldn't contain punctuation such as question marks, colons, semi-colons.

 **Paragraphs**